Luxvao/Tic-tac-toe/README.md

 Recap: So you can play it, if someone wins you press CTRL + C and if it's a draw it will display.
 On the start there will be a drawn game board, that will be redrawn after every turn with the updates.

 # I hope you enjoy this little project of mine

+# DISCLAIMERS: PLEASE DON'T JUST STEAL MY WORK, CREDIT ME AND IF YOU DO THAT YOU'RE FREE TO DO ANYTHING WITH THIS PROJECT, THANK YOU